 Move-Out Cleaning Checklist for Renters + Template

 Moving is stressful.
-There's no way to describe the process of switching homes without acknowledging the frequent chaos, scheduling issues and lengthy to-do lists.
-Both landlords and tenants alike have to manage multiple tasks, making it easy to forget simple details.
+There's no way to describe the process of switching homes without acknowledging the frequent chaos, scheduling issues and lengthy to-do lists that stand in the way of you and your next rental.
+Both landlords and tenants alike have to manage multiple tasks, making it easy to forget simple details in the process.

 One of the more common tasks to miss during a move-out is cleaning.
-Sometimes, you'll only have to deal with replacing a few light bulbs, but other times you'll be stuck with unscrubbed toilets or blackened ovens.
-To ensure that everything gets done and nothing is overlooked by any parties, consider a move-out cleaning checklist.
+Sometimes, you'll only have to deal with replacing a few light bulbs, but other times you'll be stuck with unscrubbed toilets or blackened ovens that must be tended to.
+To ensure that everything gets done and nothing is overlooked by either parties, consider crafting a move-out cleaning checklist.

 Here's what you need to include.
 Use our template for a move-out cleaning checklist to help you format your own.